laminr/aeroknow/README.md

 A fabric.properties file must be as well created at the root of APP folder.
 A file fabric.properties.temp is present to get the requested format

 Continuous work in progress ;-)

-# Under work
-Offline version with use of Realm

 # Known bug
 ... (none reported yet, yahooo)